cobbzilla/mobiletto-orm-typedef/README.md

 I would be sincerely grateful for any [contribution via Patreon](https://www.patreon.com/cobbzilla)

 ## Installation and usage
-You can install `mobiletto-orm-typedef` via npm or yarn
+You can install `mobiletto-orm-typedef` via npm or yarn or pnpm

 ### npm package